-Introducing the structure is important for a beginner writer.
-Having a pattern or template in mind eliminates the difficult task of designing the model for such documents which can be a difficult task in itself.
-Tapping into the experience of others allows the developer to concentrate on writing alone.
+Introducing structure is important for a beginner writer, and having a pattern or template to followeliminates the difficult task of designing some sort of structure from scratch, while allowing devs to learn from theexperience of others and having more time to concentrate on writing alone.

-Drafting might be challenging for developers even after thorough planning.
-The authors seem to be very sympathetic, first by providing guidance to this process and secondly by sharing advice on what to do if you are getting stuck.
+As drafting can be challenging,

 It can be very tempting for non-writers to publish their document straight after creating the first draft.
 Comparing editing to testing must be the most convincing argument for developers.
-Where possible, authors draw parallels between the coding and writing processes, be it conceptual similarities or mere processing environment.
+Where possible, authors draw parallels between coding and writing processes, be it conceptual similarities or mere processing environment.

 As before, the authors propose a strategy to follow, they show a few points to keep in mind when editing and reviewing, to help the developer to go through editing tasks easier.

-Having seen a good amount of advice, though concise as it may be, on the topic of getting back into the flow, I was surprised at finding it quite opposite with the editing.

-Writing is difficult precisely because it can not follow a prescription.
-Which is why the novices need tools to deal with the problems they might encounter.
-Authors leave scant resources on style and grammar.
-Understanding the authors’ desire not to overwhelm developers, more resources on style and language would help.

-After discussing textual elements of documentation, the authors move on to visuals and code samples.
+Visual elements

-Unlike with writing, developers are probably feeling much at home with code samples.
-Facing a relentless stream of new technologies, apps, tools and languages to deal with, developers know all too well how important code samples may be to better grasp new material.
-It is hard to overestimate the role of code samples when you are trying to engage a new user.
+Unlike with writing, developers feel more athome with code samples.
+Facing a relentless stream of new technologies, apps, tools and languages to deal with, developers know the relevancy of code samples to better grasp new material.

-The authors present good practices for creating effective and reliable code samples and advocate for thoroughly testing the samples and verifying their relevance to the current version of the product.
+The reader is presented with good practices for creating effective and reliable code samples.
+Thoroughly testing of samples against the current version of the product is also encouraged.

-Nobody nowadays will argue about the effectiveness of visual materials in the documentation.
-As with code samples, developers deal with charts and diagrams in their daily life.
-They understand well the significance of good visual material for good comprehension.

-Much can be said of numerous tools and apps available on the market, but the authors keep their focus on the principles, rather than going into the details of tools.
-They explain the practical steps of creating efficient and appealing visuals.
-This approach allows them to put priorities in the right order: structure comes first, esthetics - second.
+The authors explain the practical steps of creating efficient and appealing visuals.
+This approach allows them to put priorities in the right order: structure comes first, aesthetics - second.
 The authors also leave some interesting resources for developers to draw upon.

 Unlike code samples, the publishing stage might be less known to developers.
 Here developers will find out that publishing is not so much about the choice of tools, but about planning, which makes all the difference.
 This is one of my favourite chapters because again, all the basics are laid out in a succinct, clear way.

-In the second part of the book, the developer is introduced to the methods of improving and maintaining the documentation.
+Content freshness

+Ensuring that the documentation is up-to-date at all times helps when building trust with users.
+In a few short sections, the authors manage to distil the best practices for maintenance and deprecating documentation.

+Content evaluation

-Gathering the feedback and measuring the quality of the documentation are often overlooked.
+Gathering feedback and measuring the quality of documentation are aspects that are often overlooked.
 The authors present a number of practical ways for collecting feedback, introducing improvements and evaluating the quality of the documentation using various metrics so that the task appears more manageable.